baptistebisson/damian-pagination-php/README.md

 // To change the choice to select potentially generate with perPageForm():
 $pagination = new Pagination(['options_select' => [5, 10, 50, 100, 500, 'all']]);
-// The value of 'options_select' must be a array.
+// The value of 'options_select' must be an array.
 // Only integers and 'all' are permitted.
 // Options are [15, 30, 50, 100, 200, 300] by default.